Jakeem Grant: Miami Dolphins

-After running a 4.42 and 4.38 40-yard dash at his Texas Tech pro day, Grant was drafted by the Miami Dolphins in the sixth round, 186th overall, of the 2016 NFL Draft.
+After running a 4.42 and 4.38 40-yard dash at his Texas Tech pro day, Grant was selected by the Miami Dolphins in the sixth round, 186th overall, of the 2016 NFL draft.

-2016 season

 On October 9, 2016, Grant's first career touchdown came on a 74-yard punt return against the Tennessee Titans in Week 5 of his rookie season.
 The return made 'NFL Now's Top 5 Most Athletic Plays' list at number 1.

-2017 season
+In the 2016 season, he contributed as a returner on special teams.

 In the 2017 season, Grant appeared in all 16 games and recorded 13 receptions for 203 receiving yard and two receiving touchdowns.

-2018 season
+He contributed on kickoff and punt returns on special teams.

-In Week 1 of the 2018 season, Grant had a 102-yard kick off return touchdown in a 27–20 win over the Tennessee Titans, earning him AFC Special Teams Player of the Week.
+In Week 1 of the 2018 season, Grant had a 102-yard kick off return touchdown in a 27–20 win over the Titans, earning him American Football Conference (AFC) Special Teams Player of the Week.
 In Week 3, against the Oakland Raiders, he had two receptions for 70 yards and two touchdowns in the victory.
 Grant recorded a 70-yard punt return touchdown in Week 5 against the Cincinnati Bengals.
 He suffered an Achilles injury in Week 10 and underwent season-ending surgery.

-2019 season

 On August 20, 2019, Grant signed a four-year contract extension with the Dolphins.
 In Week 11 in the 2019 season, Grant returned a kickoff for a touchdown, this for 101 yards in a 37–20 loss against the Buffalo Bills.
 On November 27, Grant was placed on injured reserve with a high ankle sprain.
 In the 2019 season, he appeared in ten games and recorded 19 receptions for 164 receiving yards.

-2020 season

-On November 1, 2020 against the Los Angeles Rams, Grant returned a punt for an 88 yard touchdown during the 28–17 win.
+On November 1, 2020, against the Los Angeles Rams, Grant returned a punt for an 88 yard touchdown during the 28–17 win.
 During the game, Grant set three Dolphins team franchise records: longest punt return (88 yds), three career punt returns for a touchdown, and five returns for a touchdown.
 On November 4, 2020, Grant was named the AFC Special Teams Player of the Week for his performance in Week 8.
 Once the season concluded Grant earned Second-team All-Pro honors for his performance as a punt returner.
 Grant appeared in 14 games and recorded 36 receptions for 373 receiving yards and one receiving touchdown.